ColinBD/Digital-Health-Catalyst/index.md

 layout: default
 ---

-We are excited to start the IMPART (**I**nnovative **M**ethods for **P**atient **A**ssessment using **R**eal-world digital **T**echnology) Academy for early career researchers (ECRs) in digital health.
+We are excited to start the Digital Health Catalyst for early career researchers (ECRs) in digital health.
 This academy will initially be available to ECRs in the IMI2 projects [MobiliseD](https://www.mobilise-d.eu/) and [IDEA-FAST](https://idea-fast.eu/) but we aim to open it to the wider digital medicine community in the future.
 We are currently still in the early stages, so if you would like to join the organising team, please get in touch [add contact option here]!

-The IMPART organizing committee (Ashley, Kirsten, Felix, and Colin)
+The Digital Health Catalyst organizing committee (Ashley, Kirsten, Felix, and Colin)

 # Aim
 Our aim is to create a network of ECRs to share experiences and knowledge between each other and strengthen interactions between industry and academia in the field of real-world digital health technologies.
 We want to help ECRs find opportunities to shape their future careers and develop the needed skillset to succeed both in an academic or industry setting.

 # What is an ECR?
 ECR is short for “early career researcher”.
-We want to open the Academy to a wide range of people in academia and industry such as:
-*   students (including PhD students)
+We want to open the Digital Health Catalyst to a wide range of people in academia and industry such as students (including PhD students), post-docs, junior group leaders and others.
+While we will focus on creating content geared towards the two founding projects of this Academy, Mobilise-D and IDEA-FAST, in the beginning, we want to involve everyone interested in digital health on the long run
-*   post-docs
-*   junior group leaders
-*   others

 # Content
 We are currently in the process of developing the content for the Academy.
 If you have any suggestions for formats that you would like to attend or organise, please let us know [add contact option here].
 Current ideas include: